bozidar-lebesgue/dawn-happybeing-bozidar/.github/CONTRIBUTING.md

 Functionality and design defaults to “no” until it meets this requirement.
 Code ships on quality.

 We relentlessly and continuously optimize code within the constraint of being Web-native.
-If ever there is a feature that browsers have not made fast yet, we either don’t use it, or use it “as is” if it is fast enough.
+If ever there is a feature that browsers have not made fast yet, we either don't use it, or use it “as is” if it is fast enough.
 We trust that browsers will get faster over time.

 Themes must be built with purpose.
-They shouldn’t support each and every feature in Shopify.
+They shouldn't support each and every feature in Shopify.

 ### JavaScript not required, fails gracefully